funkyapple/docs/src/docs/index.md

 ## What this guide hopes to achieve?

 I'd like to think of this as a documentation of my journey.
 Hopefully you learn along the way.

+## Disclaimer

+I am not associated with Apple™ in any way or form.
+My username just contains the word apple.